ImperialCollegeLondon/RCDS-regression-modelling/README.md

 ## 2. Pre-course setup :computer:
 We will be working with the open source (meaning free :partying_face:) programming language "R" and the integrated development environment (IDE) RStudio.
 Please download and install these in advance of the session to save yourself the hassle during the course.

-R (download the version that matches your operating system): https://cran.ma.imperial.ac.uk/
+:arrow_right: R (download the version that matches your operating system): https://cran.ma.imperial.ac.uk/
-RStudio (the free version): https://posit.co/downloads/
+:arrow_right: RStudio (the free version): https://posit.co/downloads/

 ## 3. Course materials :book:
 1. Download this repository to your computer as a ZIP file and unpack it.